-To achieve a fair comparison, we run each of the proposed methods and the baseline methods 100 times with the ensembles randomly constructed from the base clustering pool (see Section~\ref{sec:dataset_and_eval}).
-The average performances of different methods over 100 runs are reported in Table~\ref{table:compare_ce}.
-As shown in Table~\ref{table:compare_ce}, the proposed LWEA and LWGP methods achieve the best NMI scores on the \emph{Semeion}, \emph{IS}, \emph{MNIST}, \emph{ODR}, \emph{USPS}, and \emph{LR} datasets in terms of both best-$k$ and true-$k$, and nearly the best scores on the \emph{FCT}, \emph{LS}, and \emph{ISOLET} datasets.
-Although the TOME method outperforms the proposed methods on the \emph{MF} dataset, yet on all of the other nine datasets it shows a lower or significantly lower NMI scores than our methods.
+As shown in Table~\ref{table:compare_ce_nmi}, the proposed LWEA and LWGP methods achieve the best NMI scores on the \emph{IS}, \emph{LR}, \emph{MNIST}, \emph{ODR}, \emph{Semeion}, \emph{Texture}, and \emph{USPS} datasets in terms of both best-$k$ and true-$k$, and nearly the best scores on the \emph{ISOLET}, \emph{LS}, \emph{SPF}, and \emph{VS} datasets.
+As shown in Table~\ref{table:compare_ce_ari}, the proposed LWEA and LWGP methods achieve the best ARI scores on the \emph{IS}, \emph{LR}, \emph{ODR}, \emph{Semeion}, \emph{Texture}, and \emph{USPS} datasets in both best-$k$ and true-$k$, and nearly the best ARI scores on the \emph{FCT}, \emph{ISOLET}, \emph{LS}, \emph{MF}, \emph{MNIST}, and \emph{PD} datasets.
+Although the TOME method outperforms the proposed methods on the \emph{MF} and \emph{PD} datasets w.r.t.
+NMI, yet on all of the other thirteen datasets it shows a lower or significantly lower NMI scores than our methods (see Table~\ref{table:compare_ce_nmi}).
 That is probably due to the fact that the TOME method exploits Euclidian distances between objects to improve the consensus process and its efficacy heavily relies on some implicit assumptions on the data distribution, which places an unstable factor for the consensus performance of TOME.
-As shown in Table~\ref{table:compare_ce}, in comparison with the ten baseline methods, the proposed LWEA and LWGP methods yield overall the best performance on the benchmark datasets.
+To summarize, as shown in Tables~\ref{table:compare_ce_nmi} and \ref{table:compare_ce_ari}, in comparison with the eleven baseline methods, the proposed LWEA and LWGP methods yield overall the best performance on the benchmark datasets.

-In Table~\ref{table:compare_ce2}, we provide a summary for the experimental results in Table~\ref{table:compare_ce}.
-With two comparisons (in terms of best-$k$ and true-$k$ respectively) on each benchmark dataset, there are totally 20 comparisons on the 10 benchmark datasets, each corresponding to a row in Table~\ref{table:compare_ce}.
-As shown in Table~\ref{table:compare_ce2}, out of the 20 comparisons, the LWEA method and the LWGP method are ranked in the top two 17 times and 18 times, respectively, while the \emph{best} baseline approach is ranked in the top two only 2 times, which shows the significant advantage of our methods in consensus robustness across datasets over the baseline methods.